robertbrignull/rhythmical/Readme.md

 - Be able to easily define playlists and filters.
 - Be able to rate songs and classify them in to multiple categories and genres.

-The solution I have come up combines Google Cloud Storage and a browser-based single-page application.
+The solution I have come up combines online blob storage (currently Azure) and a browser-based single-page application.
-Storing the media files and all metadata in the cloud ensures that they are available anywhere, and Google Cloud Storage is cheap enough that for 50GB of music the costs are at most $1 per month.
+Storing the media files and all metadata in the cloud ensures that they are available anywhere, and Azure blob storage is cheap enough that for 50GB of music the costs are at most $1 per month.
 Using the browser for the GUI avoids much of the work of finding a good native library and ensures that it works on all operating systems.

 I am also using this project as a tool for teaching myself new languages and frameworks.